Conservation Partners Program

 Landholders participating in this program will be contributing to biodiversity conservation in NSW.

-Participating landholders are supported by a Landholder Technical Support Package and can apply for funding from the BCT’s Conservation Partners Grants to help maintain the ecological values of the property.
+Participating landholders receive ongoing technical support (read more here) and can apply for funding from the BCT’s Conservation Partners Grants to help maintain the ecological values of the property.

 Landholders with in-perpetuity Conservation Agreements may also benefit certain financial concessions.
 Landholders should seek their own financial or taxation advice.

 How do I know if I’m eligible for an Agreement under this program?